multiparty/jigg/README.md

 node test/suite/test.js compare-eq-zero-64-bit.txt '["00000000","00000000","1"]'
 ```

-Predefined test cases (circuit name, test vector) for the circuits can be configured in `test/suite/defaults.json` or specified as in another file such as running `test/sample-tests.txt`.
+Predefined test cases (circuit name, test vector) for the circuits can be configured in `test/suite/defaults.json` or specified inside another file such as `test/sample-tests.txt`.
 Test vectors are written as `[input1, input2, output]` as shown above.

 ## Capabilities
 JIGG is designed for semi-honest parties (in either node or in the browser).
 We support point-and-permute, free-XOR, free single-input gates, and encryption from a random oracle (fixed-key XChaCha20).
 The half-AND optimization is compatible but not yet supported.
 The default label size is 128 bits and relies on JavaScript's Uint8Array class.
 The [`simple-labels`](https://github.com/wyatt-howe/jigg/tree/simple-labels) branch demonstrates dynamically-sized labels (that are 53 bits in length or less) without using arrays.
 Some potential improvements are listed in the to-do section.

+## Contributing
+JIGG is fully functional as it is now, but there's still more to do (see the list below) before version 1.
+Pull requests are welcome for any improvement.
+The JIGG source is maintained with the help of [ESLint](https://eslint.org/) for style and the [included test suite](https://github.com/multiparty/jigg#legacy-end-to-end-tests) for stability.

-## To Do
+### To Do
 - Half-AND gate optimization
 - Standardize JSON, serialized, and compressed formats for inter-party messages
 - Create a single unified test suite